Methods of payment Abuse

 What can Elasticsearch do?

-It has the following features:
+It has the following capabilities:

-2. Full-text Search: Elasticsearch provides full-text search with support for complex queries such as search phrases, wildcard queries, Fuzzy search and more.
+2. Full-text search: Elasticsearch provides full-text search with support for complex queries such as search phrases, Wildcard queries, Fuzzy search and more.

 5. Data Aggregations: Elasticsearch supports aggregations that allow you to analyze data and extract summary information such as average, sum, minimum and maximum.

-Installation process
+Installation Process

-The instructions for installing Elasticsearch will be approximately the same for different versions of Ubuntu.
+The installation instructions for Elasticsearch will be roughly the same for different versions of Ubuntu.
+First, you will need to update the package list:

 sudo apt update

-sudo apt installs openjdk-11-jdk
+sudo apt install openjdk-11-jdk

 Add the Elasticsearch key and repository to APT:

-wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo apt-adding a key -
+wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo apt-key add -

-echo "deb https://artifacts.elastic.co/packages/7.x/apt stable basic" | sudo tee /etc/apt/sources.list.d/elastic-7.x.list
+echo "deb https://artifacts.elastic.co/packages/7.x/apt stable main" | sudo tee /etc/apt/sources.list.d/elastic-7.x.list

-Update the package list and install Elastic Search:
+Update the package list and install Elasticsearch:

 sudo apt update